Maeeen/qemu-semester-project/report/report.typ

 program.
 Many mutators exist, and a fuzzer can be as simple as a random mutator or as complex as a genetic algorithm.

-“*How coverage is obtained?*” you might ask.
-Many tools out there exist but they essentially boil down to: at desired instructions in the program, before executing, do _something_.
+To get coverage, many tools out there exist but they essentially boil down to: at desired instructions in the program, before executing, do _something_.
 The _something_ can be as simple as incrementing a counter, or as complex as